 - Christmas: Christmas and Thanksgiving dinners are pretty much interchangeable.
 So if you’re planning a Christmas feast, all of our Thanksgiving advice applies.

-- Easter: Between the customary Easter eggs, ham, bunnies, and chicks.
-This holiday offers all sorts of opportunities to make more conscientious decisions.
+- Easter: Between the customary Easter eggs, ham, bunnies, and chicks, this holiday offers an abundance of opportunities to make more conscientious decisions.

 - Halloween: Most mass-market Halloween chocolates are made with milk.
 But there are fortunately many types of vegan candy.